 However, IPs can change, and the website might be offering more IP address of servers which is closer to you.

 12] Restore the last session on run: –restore-last-session

-Sometimes chrome doesn’t open the last session in case of a crash.
-If that’s something which happens with you often, add this as a permanent option in the shortcut
+Sometimes Chrome doesn’t open the last session in case of a crash.
+If that’s something that happens to you often, add this as a permanent option in the shortcut.

 How to run Chrome with flags?

 First, make sure to exit Chrome completely.
 You can use Task Manager to double-check and click the primary task to make sure to close all running instances of Chrome.

 - Next, create a shortcut on the desktop.

 - Next, right-click on it, and choose properties.